donguklim/Ghost-of-Tsushima-Grass-plus-Rotational-Dynamics/README.md

 #### Additional Twist from Camera Angle

+---
+**NOTE**

+In this section, **tilt** refers rotation about the grass bars that is uniform along the Bezier curve of the grass,

+while **twist** refers to varying rotation about grass bars that is continuous but changes along the curve of the grass.

+---

 When $E_w$ vector is aligned with the camera ray, the grass blade becomes thin and becomes invisible or almost invisible to the camera.

 The grass in Ghost of Tsushima make a camera ray dependent tilt on grass blade to avoid this problem.